amueller-tech/spotifycontroller/README.md

-the Client ID and Client Secret are shown click "edit settings" add "http://localhost:8888/callback" to "Redirect URIs" and save run the following command in a terminal: node auth.js in a browser to to: http://localhost:8888/login log into spotify and confirm the requested permissions it will output an access and a refresh token
+the Client ID and Client Secret are shown click "edit settings" add "http://localhost:8888/callback" to "Redirect URIs" and save run the following command in a terminal: node auth.js "<Client ID>" "<Client Secret>" in a browser go to: http://localhost:8888/login log into spotify and confirm the requested permissions it will output an access and a refresh token
 ```
 ## Configuration
 Create the configuration file by making a copy of the included example:
 ```
-cd server/config
+cd config

 cp config-example.json config.json
 ```
 Edit the config file.
-The server port 5005 should equal the port as defined in sonos-kids-controller.
+The server port 5005 should equal to the port as defined in sonos-kids-controller.
 You can set the logLevel to "debug" to see some output when running the application
 ```
 {
     "spotify": {